 Private plane crash that killed a pilot could be tied to known landing gear issue, NTSB report says

-Prior damage to the landing gear on a private jet owned by Mötley Crüe singer Vince Neil could have contributed to a fatal crash earlier this month, according to a preliminary report from the National Transportation Safety Board.
+PHOENIX (AP) — Prior damage to the landing gear on a private jet owned by Mötley Crüe singer Vince Neil could have contributed to a fatal crash earlier this month, according to a preliminary report released Thursday by the National Transportation Safety Board.

 Later that year, another mechanic noted that the left landing gear took an “excessive” amount of grease, but nothing appeared “unusual,” the report said.
 The flight crew didn’t make any radio calls indicating there was a possible problem with the landing gear.

-Winkler said it looks like the pin — which the grease must flow through — might have not been installed correctly.
+It looks like the pin, which the grease must flow through, might have not been installed correctly, Winkler said.

 The fatal crash killed 78-year-old Joie Vitosky, one of the two pilots on board, according to the Scottsdale Police Department.